HumanSignal/label-studio/docs/source/guide/manage_users.md

 - View projects that have been pinned by people with permissions.
 - Cannot manage pinning or unpinning projects.
 - Filter projects.
-- See when there are no pinned projects
+- See when there are no pinned projects.
 - Support copy is not available because permissions are not granted to perform those actions.